How to improve your child’s ISEB test scores

 Our top passing ISEB pre-tests tips, incl ISEB’s own practice pre-tests

-2. This is also an ISEB familiarisation test available on the same ISEB common pre-tests introductory website.
-This demonstrates the look and feel of the tests.
+3. There is also an ISEB familiarisation test available on the same ISEB common pre-tests introductory website.
+This demonstrates ISEB tests’ look and feel.

-3. ISEB pre-tests practice test is worth reviewing as your next step.
+4. Review this ISEB pre-tests practice test.
 This will familiarise your child with the ISEB sub-test formats.

 What is the ISEB pre-test?

-The Independent Schools Examination Board (the ISEB) designs the Common Entrance exam assessments.
+The Independent Schools Examination Board (the ISEB) designs the Common Entrance exam assessments and the Common Pre-Test used by the independent school sector.
+Both are used in Year 8 (or Year 6 for 11+).

-The Common pre-test is commonly adopted by many senior schools who do not which to design their own school entrance exam.
+The Common pre-test is used by many senior schools.
+Particularly those which do not design their own school entrance exams.
 It consists of four adaptive, multiple choice, online tests:

 What are the ISEB Common Entrance Pre-tests?